 The realistic life expectancy of a POS system is around five to seven years, but how do business owners know when it’s time for an upgrade?

 The biggest reason to upgrade your POS is if your hardware and software are out of date, as outdated software and hardware can pose major risks to your business’s security and bottom line.
 Businesses should also consider upgrading their point-of-sale system if it no longer meets their evolving needs.
-For example, if you’re looking to increase sales, manage employees, expand to other locations, or open up new revenue streams, and your current POS system doesn’t allow you to do so, it’s time to upgrade.

 Industry-Specific POS Features to Look for

-While some POS capabilities aren’t sector-specific, some have been designed to meet the needs of certain types of businesses.
+While some POS capabilities aren’t sector-specific, others have been designed to meet the needs of certain types of businesses.
 Here’s a quick summary of POS features that cater to retail and food service businesses.

 Retail POS features